Glossary of Estate Planning Terms

 GST Exemption – The federal tax exclusion that allows a certain value of generation-skipping transfers to be made without the imposition of a generation-skipping tax.
 The GST exemption amount is $5 million inflation-adjusted ($5.25 million in 2013).

 Guardian – An individual, bank, or trust company appointed by a court to act for a minor or incapacitated person (the “ward”).
 A guardian of the person is empowered to make personal decisions for the ward.
 A guardian of the property (also called a “committee”) manages the ward's property.

 Health Care Power of Attorney – A document that appoints an individual (an “agent”) to make health care decisions when the grantor of the power is incapacitated.
 Also referred to as a “health care proxy.”

 Heir – An individual entitled to a distribution of an asset or property interest under applicable state law in the absence of a will.
 “Heir” and “beneficiary” are not synonymous, although they may refer to the same individual in a particular case.

-Income – The earnings from principal, such as interest, rent, and cash dividends.
+Income – The earnings from the principal, such as interest, rent, and cash dividends.
 This fiduciary trust accounting concept is not the same as taxable income for income tax purposes.

 Insurance Trust – An irrevocable trust created to own life insurance on an individual or couple and designed to exclude the proceeds of the policy from the insured's gross estate at death.

 Interest of a Beneficiary – The right to receive income or principal provided in the terms of a trust or will.

 Intestate – When one dies without a valid will, the decedent's estate is distributed according to a state's intestacy law.

 Inventory – A list of the assets of a decedent or trust that is filed with the court.